Kodotautas/Data-Engineering/13_GCP_costs_optimization_techniques/README.md

    [Google Cloud Billing documentation](https://cloud.google.com/billing/docs/how-to/budgets)

 ##### 2. Quota and limits
-   - Quotas protect GCP from being overwhelmed by sudden spikes in usage
-   - Default quotas are automatically set for each project
-   - Types of quotas:
-     - Rate quotas: Limit API requests per time period
-     - Allocation quotas: Limit number of resources you can have
-     - Regional quotas: Limit resources in specific regions
-   - Monitor quota usage in Cloud Console under IAM & Admin > Quotas
-   - Request quota increases if needed:
-     - Go to Quotas page in Console
-     - Select the quota you want to increase
-     - Click "Edit Quotas" and fill out request form
-     - Google will review and approve/deny request
    - Best practices:
      - Regularly monitor quota usage
      - Plan ahead for quota increases (takes 2-3 business days)